IBM/kubernetes-must-gather/README.md

 # kubernetes-must-gather

-Custom must-gather image and collection script for Kubernetes and OpenShift.
+`kubernetes-must-gather` is a custom must-gather image and collection script for Kubernetes and OpenShift.
 It should work on AMD/x64, ARM/AARCH, PPC64, and z/Linux.
 The image is published to Quay at [quay.io/ibm/kubernetes-must-gather](https://quay.io/repository/ibm/kubernetes-must-gather).
 Based on [OpenShift `must-gather`](https://github.com/openshift/must-gather).

 ## Usage